Environmental Disorders of Woody Plants

 Overwatering woody plants is a common problem in Colorado, particularly in irrigated turfgrass areas.
 Trees do not show symptoms of damaged roots from water logged soils until some time after overwatering occurs.

 The most common symptom in broad-leaved trees is leaf fall in midsummer with some interveinal discoloration of the leaves.
 There usually is little marginal leaf scorching, since this indicates possible drought stress.
 The symptoms of leaf discoloration due to excess soil moisture usually start at the bottom and inside of the tree and work up, rather than from the top down as with drought stress trees.
 Ash, aspen, honeylocust, birch and maples are the most susceptible to drowning or wet soil conditions.

-To determine how much and how often water should be applied, use a shovel to check soil moisture to a depth of 10 to 12 inches.
+To determine how much and how often water should be applied, use a shovel to check soil moisture to a depth of 8 to 10 inches.
 The soil should not be crumbly or dry.
 If the soil feels wet or forms and holds a ball when squeezed in the hand, the soil does not need to be irrigated.
 If water can be squeezed from the soil or it has a sewer-gas-like odor, the soil is excessively wet.

 Trees do best when there is time for the soil to drain and dry slightly between irrigations.
-They also do better if the soil is wetted deeply (2 feet) rather than shallowly (6 inches).

 Many woody plants are damaged by early fall and late spring frosts.
 Depending on the time of year, frost injury is characterized by blackening or browning of foliage or newly emerged shoots and flowers all over the plant.
 In areas where frost pockets develop, only the lower plant parts may be affected.